LGBTQ rights in Chile

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) rights in Chile have advanced significantly in the 21st century, and are now very progressive.
 Despite Chile being considered one of the most conservative countries in Latin America for decades, today the majority of the Chilean society supports the rights of LGBTQ people.
 Chile is currently considered one of the safest and most friendly countries for the LGBTQ community in the world.

-Both male and female same-sex sexual activity are legal in Chile since 1999.
-Chile was one of the latest South American countries to have legalized the activity.
+Both male and female same-sex sexual activity have been legal in Chile since 1999.
+Chile was one of the latest South American countries to have legalized it.
 In 2012, a law banning all discrimination and hate crimes based on sexual orientation and gender identity was approved.
-Since then, the Chilean Armed Forces allow gays, lesbians, bisexuals, transgender and queer people to openly serve.
-LGBTQ people are allowed to donate blood without restrictions since 2013.
+Since then, the Chilean Armed Forces have allowed gay, lesbian, bisexual, transgender and queer people to openly serve.
+LGBTQ people have been allowed to donate blood without restrictions since 2013.

 Same-sex couples can be registered officially.
 In 2015, a civil union law was implemented for both heterosexual and homosexual couples, with similar but not equal legal benefits to those of a marriage.
 After several lawsuits, including one at the Inter-American Commission on Human Rights, the Chilean government proposed a bill for marriage equality in 2017.
-On 9 December 2021, the law was approved and same-sex couples are able to marry and adopt since 10 March 2022.
+On 9 December 2021, the law was approved and same-sex couples have been able to marry and adopt since 10 March 2022.

 Legal gender transition has been possible in the country through judicial processes, with the first one being registered in 1974.
-In 2019, a law recognizes the right to self-perceived gender identity, allowing people over 14 years to change their name and gender in documents without prohibitive requirements.
+In 2019, a law recognized the right to self-perceived gender identity, allowing people over 14 years of age to change their name and gender in documents without prohibitive requirements.